Who we are

 Inspections include a walk-through, along with the completion of an inspection form and a 30-day follow up visit if necessary, to confirm resolution of any safety hazards.

-Bowman also serves as a firefighter and EMT, and has been with the department for 26 years.
+Bowman also serves as a firefighter and EMT when needed.

 Our Firefighters/Emergency Medical Teams and Office Personnel

-Firefighters, who also act as emergency medical teams, operate Bella Vista Fire Department’s three stations 24 hours a day, seven days a week in three different shifts.
+Firefighters, who also serve as emergency medical teams, operate Bella Vista Fire Department’s four fire stations 24 hours a day, seven days a week in three different shifts.

-Each shift has 19 paid firefighters, who are all either licensed EMTs or paramedics and answer the department’s medical calls.
-The firefighters are assigned to one of the three fire stations in Bella Vista:
+Each shift consists of paid firefighters, who are all either licensed EMTs or paramedics and answer the department’s medical calls.
+The firefighters are assigned to one of the four fire stations in Bella Vista:

 - Station No. 1 in Town Center is manned with seven people, along with command staff and administration.